 - 1 teaspoon very tart kombucha

-- Sauté the onions in oil in a medium- to large-size pan, until they are just soft (about 5 to 10 minutes).
+- Sauté onions in oil in a large pan until just soft (about 5-10 minutes).

-- Add the carrots, beet chunks, and about 3/4 to 1 cup water or stock.
+- Add carrots, beet chunks, and about ¾-1 cup water or stock.

-- Cover the pan and cook the vegetables over medium-low heat until the beets are soft, about 20 to 25 minutes.
-Check on them periodically to make sure there is still some water in the pan and the vegetables are not burning.
+- Cover and cook vegetables over medium-low heat until beets are soft, about 20-25 minutes.
+Check periodically to make sure there is still some liquid in the pan and the vegetables are not burning.

-- When the beets are cooked through, add about 1/2 to 1 cup more water or stock, plus the herbs, salt, and pepper.
+- When beets are cooked through, add ½-1 cup additional water or stock, plus the herbs, salt, and pepper.